-Scientifically named as gorilla beringei beringei, mountain gorillas have become a common feature for all Africa safaris attracting thousands of travelers from all parts of the world everyday.
-While planning gorilla safaris to any gorilla destination in East and Central Africa, all travelers require extensive understanding of the basic facts about gentle giants before confirming a safari.
-Mountain gorillas are a sub specie of the eastern gorilla species which derive their name “Mountain gorilla” from the mountainous regions they reside.
-Ever day that passes, thousands of travelers from near and far corners of the world flock into gorilla national parks to have an interaction with these critically endangered species in their natural habitats.
-No one can clearly describe the excitement of standing a few meters away from the world’s renowned mountain gorillas those who have taken part before review gorilla trekking as a best wildlife experience in the world. below are the basic facts about mountain gorillas every traveler must understand before confirming any safari to Uganda, Rwanda and the Democratic Republic of Congo..
+Scientifically named as gorilla beringei beringei, mountain gorillas have become a common feature for all Africa safaris attracting thousands of travelers from all parts of the world every day.
+While planning gorilla safaris to any gorilla destination in East and Central Africa, all travelers require an extensive understanding of the basic facts about gentle giants before confirming a safari.
+Mountain gorillas are a subspecies of the eastern gorilla species which derive their name “Mountain gorilla” from the mountainous regions they reside.
+Every day that passes, thousands of travelers from near and far corners of the world flock into gorilla national parks to have an interaction with these critically endangered species in their natural habitats.
+No one can clearly describe the excitement of standing a few meters away from the world’s renowned mountain gorillas those who have taken part before review gorilla trekking as the best wildlife experience in the world. below are the basic facts about mountain gorillas every traveler must understand before confirming any safari to Uganda, Rwanda and the Democratic Republic of Congo.

 where do mountain gorillas live

 If you want to see and interact with mountain gorillas, you must travel to the tropical rain forests of Bwindi impenetrable forest national park and the Virunga conservation area.
 The Virunga massif comprises of volcanoes national park in Rwanda, Mgahinga gorilla national park in Uganda and Virunga national park in the Democratic Republic of Congo.
 All travelers must, therefore, travel to any of these national parks to have a close encounter with these gentle giants in their habitats.
 There are roughly 880 mountain gorillas in the whole world 480 of which reside in Uganda while the remaining shared by Rwanda and the Democratic Republic of Congo.